symonk/profiler/README.md

 `profiler` is a utility library to easily enable various level of profiling for go programs.
 The various modes available are outlined below.

+> [!TIP]
-> [!NOTE] Some functional options change the behaviour of various profiling setups.
+> Some functional options change the behaviour of various profiling setups.

+> [!TIP]
-> [!NOTE] By default `cpu profiling` is enabled if no profile is provided.
+> By default `cpu profiling` is enabled if no profile is provided.

+> [!TIP]
-> [!NOTE] By default the profile files are written to the directory executing your program.
+> By default the profile files are written to the directory executing your program.

 -----